-There are 43.2 million student loan borrowers in the United States, each with an average balance of $39,351.
-It’s difficult to keep up with such large amounts of debt, especially when you’re just starting out in the workforce.
 But what happens to the people who fall behind on their payments?
 Are the penalties purely financial, or can you go to jail for not paying student loans?

-Can you go to jail for not paying student loans?
+Can you go to jail for defaulting on a student loan?

-Debt collectors can take borrowers to court in order to collect their money.
+Debt collectors can take borrowers to court to collect their money.
 The suit is not filed with the intention of sending you to jail.
 Collection agencies are simply looking for a way to force you to pay them for your debts.

 Jail is a common threat